WinterFloof/Lexcord/README.md

 **For BetterDiscord and Vencord:**

-Download the theme file from [releases](https://github.com/WinterFloof/Lexcord/releases) and move it into the themes folder:
+Download the CSS theme file from [releases](https://github.com/WinterFloof/Lexcord/releases) and move it into the themes folder:

 - BetterDiscord: `%appdata%\betterdiscord\themes`
 - Vencord: `%appdata%\vencord\themes`

-Then, install those fonts to your system by either double-left-clicking and selecting install or right-clicking and selecting install so they load correctly in your client.
+Then, install all the fonts to your system by either double-left-clicking and selecting install or right-clicking and selecting install so they load correctly in your client.

 **Disclaimer:** BetterDiscord & Vencord are a third-party client mods and not supported by Discord, use at your own risk.